-You don’t necessarily be a programmer to play with microcontrollers.
+You don’t necessarily need to be a programmer to play with microcontrollers.
 Simply grab some pre-made firmware from someone else, and use it on your microcontroller - done!

 Overview

-Using firmware that was made by someone else obviously puts someone else in full control: the firmware you choose does whatever its author programmed it to do.
+Using firmware that was made by someone else puts someone else in full control of your device: the firmware you choose does whatever its author programmed it to do.

-However, that’s by far not as limiting as you might think:
+That’s not as limiting as it might initially seem:

 Uploading New Firmware